jk-jeon/dragonbox/README.md

 The core idea of Schubfach, which Dragonbox is based on, is a continuous analogue of discrete [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle).
 The name *Schubfach* is coming from the German name of the pigeonhole principle, *Schubfachprinzip*, meaning "drawer principle".
 Since another name of the pigeonhole principle is *Dirichlet's box principle*, I decided to call my algorithm "Dragonbox" to honor its origins: Schubfach (box) and Grisu (dragon).

 # How to Use
 Although Dragonbox is intended for float-to-string conversion routines, the actual string generation is not officially a part of the algorithm.
 Dragonbox just outputs two integers (the decimal significand/exponent) that can be consumed by a string generation procedure.
 The header file [`include/dragonbox/dragonbox.h`](include/dragonbox/dragonbox.h) includes everything needed for this (it is header-only).
 Nevertheless, a string generation procedure is included in the library.
 There are two additional files needed for that: [`include/dragonbox/dragonbox_to_chars.h`](include/dragonbox/dragonbox_to_chars.h) and [`source/dragonbox_to_chars.cpp`](source/dragonbox_to_chars.cpp).
 Since there are only three files, it should be not difficult to set up this library manually if you want, but you can also use it via CMake as explained below.
+If you are not familiar with CMake, I recommend you to have a look at [this](https://cliutils.gitlab.io/modern-cmake/) wonderful introduction.

 ## Installing Dragonbox
 The following will create platform-specific build files on your directory: